Jerry-Lees/HomeLab/F5/BIG-IP Classic/ReadMe.md

     where nessisary to tailor this to your environment.

 ### Build Process steps
+Note, this section walks you through the steps.
+FOr a complete start to finish list of commands with minimal commentary, go to the "All The Steps, no (minimal) fluff" section below.

-To build the VMs, Run these commands:
+To build on proxmox the VMs, Run these commands:

 `#BIGIP01 on the first proxmox server`